 - German: Gerste.

-- Description: Fruit of the barley plant, a herbaceous plant of the botanical family Gramineae.
+- Description: The fruit of the barley plant is a herbaceous plant of the botanical family Gramineae.

-- Environment: Barley has its origins in the mountainous areas of southwest Asia.
-It began to be cultivated several millennia before Christ.
-It has extended to all regions of the world because of its adaptability to various soils and climates.
+- Environment: Barley originated in the mountainous areas of southwest Asia and was cultivated several millennia before Christ.
+It has expanded to all world regions because it is adaptable to various soils and climates.
 The primary producing countries are Russia, Germany, and Canada.

 Barley Water